 8. Lies Beget Lies

 It is not uncommon for one lie to lead to another and another in some vain attempt to keep the wool pulled over someone’s eyes.
+Indeed, initial research has tantalizingly suggested that lying becomes easier the more you do it, assuming it is in a person’s self-interest.
 It might even be the case that an individual is a habitual liar who sees no real wrong in telling porkies to the people in their life.